sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD.md

 ## 3.7 SAI
 ### 3.7.1 Port Isolation
+For controlling the BUM traffic received on the peer_link towards MCLAG portChannels, one isolation group is allocated of type SAI_ISOLATION_GROUP_TYPE_BRIDGE_PORT.
+All MCLAG PortChannel member ports get added to MLCAG isolation group , ports are set with attribute SAI_BRIDGE_PORT_ATTR_ISOLATION_GROUP.

-The following SAI definitions will be used and no enhancements necessary
+The following SAI definitions will be used and no enhancements necessary.

 - https://github.com/opencomputeproject/SAI/blob/master/inc/saiisolationgroup.h